Why Co-Living and what is Co-Living?

 Most thus do not want an apartment and feel that a retirement village is for older people and not for them.
 Most surveyed also do not want to live alone in an apartment either.
 The appeal of a retirement village is having other people close by all the time, but aside from that, retirement villages feel like the beginning of their end and not a pleasant choice, being this major and a ‘final’ choice.

-What is your Choice, after you sell the family home?
+What is your Choice, after you sell the family home or choose to move out of home and don’t want a pokey apartment lifestyle?

 Have you heard of Co-Living housing?